Floer homology and splicing knot complements: Introduction

 \section{Introduction}

 Heegaard Floer homology, introduced by Ozsv\'ath and Szab\'o in \cite{OS-3mfld}, has been the source of powerful techniques for the study of objects in low dimensional topology.
-In particular, they have been providing us with knot and link invariants (see \cite{OS-knot, Ras}) which are able to capture very interesting properties of such objects to an extent beyond the initial expectations.\\

-The Heegaard Floer homology of the three-manifold obtained by surgery on a knot in $S^3$, may be described in terms of the knot Floer homology associated with it (see \cite{OS-surgery}).
-Ozsv\'ath and Szab\'o conclud, using this description, that if such a three-manifold has the Heegaard Floer homology of the standard sphere, it should in fact be homeomorphic to the standard sphere.
-It is then interesting to ask if this is true in general, that Heegaard Floer homology is capable to distinguish the standard sphere from other homology spheres.\\
+It is interesting to investigate if Heegaard Floer homology is capable to distinguish the standard sphere from other homology spheres.
+Since the Heegaard Floer groups of the connected sum of two homology spheres are obtained as the tensor product of the Heegaard Floer groups associated with the two pieces, the question is reduced to determining prime homology spheres with trivial Heegaard Floer groups.
+The Poincar\'e homology sphere $\Sig(2,3,5)$ with either orientation is the unique known example of a non-trivial prime homology sphere $Y$ with $\ov{\HFT}(Y;\Z)=\Z$.
+A conjecture of Ozsv\'ath and Szab\'o predicts that this is in fact the only possible example. \\

-We will address in this paper what happens when we have an incompressible torus in a three-manifold.
-We may use the incompressible torus to (uniquely) break down the given homology sphere into two new homology spheres.
-The decomposition will in fact determine a knot in each of these two homology spheres.
-A formula is obtained for the Heegaard Floer homology (hat theory) of the given three-manifold in terms of the knot Floer homology associated with these two knots.
-The precise formulas are given below.\\
+In this paper we study the Heegaard Floer groups of a homology sphere $Y$ which contains an incompressible torus.
+We may use the incompressible torus to decompose $Y$, fill out the torus boundary of each one of the two pieces by gluing a solid torus and obtain two new homology spheres $Y_1$ and $Y_2$.
+By requiring $Y_1$ and $Y_2$ to be homology spheres the gluing of the solid tori is determined; the decomposition determines a knot $K_i$ in $Y_i$, $i=1,2$ and $Y=Y(K_1,K_2)$ is obtained by splicing the complements of $K_1$ and $K_2$ in $Y_1$ and $Y_2$, respectively.
+A formula is obtained for $\ov{\HFT}(Y;\Fbb)$ in terms of the knot Floer {{objects}} associated with $K_1\subset Y_1$ and $K_2\subset Y_2$, where $\Fbb$ denotes the field $\Z/2\Z$ with two elements. \\